SequentialEntropy/SoftwareEng888/README.md

 Backend: Developed with Python (Django) to handle authentication, task verification, and leaderboard updates.

 Database: Stores user data, completed tasks, and leaderboard rankings.

-QR Code System: Used to verify task completion by scanning codes at designated locations.

 This modular approach ensures scalability and ease of maintenance.